-The industrial farming is one of the most pollutive and harmful industrial sectors in general.
-Industrial farming worldwide produces as much emises of carbon dioxide to the air as the whole car traffic in all countries of the world.
-Besides this, the closest surroundings of the farms, slaughter houses, meat processing plants and all the other facilities suffers from dustiness, smell, water and soil pollution and big traffic.
-The most visible and clearest examples of such negative consequences can be found in Ukraine in the regions, where MHP operates.
+Industrial farming is one of the most polluting and harmful industrial sectors in general.
+Industrial farming worldwide produces as many emissions of carbon dioxide into the atmosphere as the entire car traffic in all the countries of the world.
+Besides this, the close surroundings of the farms, slaughterhouses, meat processing plants, and all the other facilities suffer from dustiness, smells, water and soil pollution, and heavy traffic.
+The most visible and clearest examples of such negative consequences can be found in Ukraine in the regions where MHP operates.
 Vinnytsia is one of them.

-Massive traffic of heavy trucks carrying chicken, fodder, manure, concrete construction parts or machines causes noise and dustiness, and the vibrations seriously damages the houses of the villagers.
-There is unsatisfactory access to information about planned facilities and permitting processes and almost no public participation in the decision making regarding poultry houses.
-The local activists are under constant pressure from the company subsiders operating in the region and its security services.
-There were witnessed many cases of threatening, stalking of activists day and night and even physical assaults.
+The massive traffic of heavy trucks carrying chicken, fodder, manure, concrete construction parts, and machines causes noise and dustiness, and the vibrations seriously damage the houses of the villagers.
+There is unsatisfactory access to information about planned facilities and planning permission procedures and almost no public participation in the decision making regarding the poultry houses.
+The local activists are under constant pressure from the subsidiaries of the company operating in the region and its security services.
+Many cases of threats, the stalking of activists by day and night, and even physical assaults have been witnessed.

-The most affected towns in the region are Zaozerne, Chetvertynivka, Olyanitsya, Tulchin, Kleban, Mankivka, Mikhailivka, Goediivka and many others in the area of MHP facilities.
-Basically all of them suffers of heavy traffic; in the neighbourhood of some, there are huge manure storages, as the fields are not able to take all the manure from millions of chicken.
-The chicken manure is very aggresive because of high contents of nitrates, which represents danger for water streams and exhausts the soil.
+The most seriously affected towns in the region are Zaozerne, Chetvertynivka, Olyanitsya, Tulchin, Kleban, Mankivka, Mikhailivka, Goediivka, and many others in the area of the MHP facilities.
+Basically, all of them suffer because of the heavy traffic; in the neighbourhood of some, there are huge manure storages, as the fields are not able to take all the manure from millions of chickens.
+The chicken manure is very aggressive because of its high nitrate content, which represents a danger to streams and exhausts the soil.

-One of the few successfull stories of struggles against the company comes from Chetvertynivka.
+One of the few successful stories of struggle against the company comes from Chetvertynivka.
 The village won its battle against MHP in 2015.
-When the people realized they do not want another 2 chicken farm brigades to be constructed additionally to existing 2 on their territory and they have no chance to succeed in permitting procedures, villagers blocked the roads.
-They enforced MHP to leave the project and even return the fields back for grain production.
-The village looks visually well managed and not poor – it seems that small scale farming might be alternative to industrial one.
+When the people realized they did not want another two poultry rearing facilities to be constructed in addition to the two that already existed on their territory and they had no chance of succeeding in planning permission procedures, the villagers blocked the roads.
+They forced MHP to abandon the project and even return the fields to grain production.
+The village looks visually well-managed and not poor – it seems that small-scale farming might be an alternative to the industrial type.